-‘Alright, mate, tea, and a diet coke for the lady.
-The rest will sort themselves out.’
+‘Alright mate?
+Tea, and a diet coke for the lady,’ said the skinny youth in black as he gestured behind him.
+‘The rest will sort themselves out.’

-‘That’s the last time I’m taking you anywhere then Futility.
+‘That’s the last time I’m taking you anywhere Futility,’ said her boyfriend.
+‘I thought it was epic, never seen anything like it.
 You’re always like this when we try and do something.’

 Yannis coughed gently.

-‘I could do it again, no problem Gramps, even if the last band nearly sucked the life from me.
+‘Pardon?’ said the girl as she turned her sunglasses toward him.
+‘What are you, my Dad?’
+I could do it again, no problem Gramps, even if the last band nearly sucked the life out of me.
 What were they called?
 The Leeches?’

-‘Why would I remember?
-I was too busy trying to have a conversation with you.’
+‘I don’t remember, I was too busy trying to have a conversation with you,’ said her boyfriend.

 The youth with the eyeliner laughed, ‘Because, you need someone to remind you you’re here.’